 In February 2024, VM Consolidated entered into a third amendment to the 2021 Term Loan (the "Third Amendment") to refinance the 2021 Term Loan (the "Refinancing Transaction").
 Pursuant to the Third Amendment, the interest rate was reduced by 0.50% to SOFR plus 2.75% from SOFR plus 3.25% with the SOFR floor unchanged at 0.00%.
 The credit spread adjustment, ranging from 0.11448% to 0.71513%, was eliminated.
 In addition, the 2021 Term Loan no longer contains a provision for principal repayments which were previously required to be paid in quarterly installments.
-During the three months ended March 31, 2024, the Company made an early repayment of approximately \$2.3 million on the 2021 Term Loan and as a result, the total principal outstanding was \$702.3 million as of March 31, 2024.

 The Company evaluated the Refinancing Transaction on a lender-by-lender basis and accounted accordingly for debt extinguishment costs and debt modification costs (for the portion of the transaction that did not meet the accounting criteria for debt extinguishment).

+During the nine months ended September 30, 2024 and 2023, the Company made early repayments of approximately \$4.5 million and \$172.5 million, respectively, on the 2021 Term Loan, and as a result the total principal outstanding on the 2021 Term Loan was \$700.1 million as of September 30, 2024.

-The Company recorded a \$0.6 million loss on extinguishment of debt during the three months ended March 31, 2024 related to the write-off of pre-existing deferred financing costs and discounts in connection with the Refinancing Transaction.
-The Company recorded a \$1.3 million loss on extinguishment of debt during the three months ended March 31, 2024 related to the write-off of bet during the three months ended March 31, 2023 related to the write-off of pre-existing deferred financing costs and discounts in connection with the early repayments of \$62.5 million on the 2021 Term Loan.
+The Company recorded less than \$0.1 million and \$0.6 million loss on extinguishment of debt during the three and nine months ended September 30, 2024 primarily related to the write-off of pre-existing deferred financing costs and discounts in connection with the Refinancing Transaction.
+It recognized a loss on extinguishment of debt of \$2.0 million and \$3.5 million for the three and nine months ended September 30, 2023, respectively, related to the write-off of pre-existing deferred financing costs and discounts in connection with the early repayments.

-The 2021 Term Loan now bears interest based at the Company's option, on either (i) Term SOFR plus an applicable margin of 2.75% per annum, or (ii) an alternate base rate plus an applicable margin of 1.75% per annum.
-As of March 31, 2024, the interest rate on the 2021 Term Loan was 8.1%.
+The 2021 Term Loan bears interest based at the Company's option, on either (i) Term SOFR plus an applicable margin of 2.75% per annum, or (ii) an alternate base rate plus an applicable margin of 1.75% per annum.
+As of September 30, 2024, the interest rate on the 2021 Term Loan was 7.6%.